jasht1/Uni-Projects/State Space Control/CourseWork/log/Passive Suspension Testing.md

 Faster oscillations with less damping combine to make a more energetic system, in the case of a suspension this is to be avoided as it makes the suspension feel too "bouncy".
 In contrast slower oscillation with less damping can make the car feel "floaty" removing the "road feel" that informs the drivers intuition.
 Damping ratio gives a measure of this behaviour where the first case is considered under damped indicated by a damping ratio closer to 0, and the second case would be over damped with a damping ratio closer to 1.

-> [!FIGURE] Figure n: Passive Suspension Pole Zero Map ^passive-pzplot
+> [!FIGURE] Figure 5: Passive Suspension Pole Zero Map ^passive-pzplot
 > ![[passive_suspension-pole_zero.svg]]

 The radial gird lines in the figure above indicate lines of constant damping ratio and the blue crosses are the poles of the passive suspension system.%%  A controller and actuator provides a means for affecting the system behaviour and thus move these poles.  %%
 The mechanical properties of the spring, damper & tire in the passive suspension determine these poles and cause natural modes of oscillation.
 These present slightly differently differently in each state variable as can be visualised in the Nyquist plots below.

-> [!FIGURE] Figure n: Passive Suspension Nyquist Plots ^passive-nyquist
+> [!FIGURE] Figure 6: Passive Suspension Nyquist Plots ^passive-nyquist
 > ![[passive_suspension-nyquist.svg]]

 The wheel position displays two fairly distinguishable elliptical modes this is to be expected as it is connected by two springs of quite different elasticity.
 In contrast the car body position displays a more homogenised oscillation that can be interpreted as the superposition of 1) the natural frequency of the car body mass & suspension spring as it is deformed by 2) the wheel mass and tire elasticity.